kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/21 - Maghaven V (9-7-25) 1.md

 	- Long rest
 - We left to fight the dragon.
 Human tracks, Vera Fontaine's camp.
 We debated if we wanted to join her, we let Valindra decide.
 Valindra approached, thought it was a good idea.
 Vera is alone.
 	- Her companions died.
 They found the dragon, it killed them then flew away to its lair.
 She does look roughed up/blistered.
 About a day and half ago.
 Offered to join us.
-	- Valindra told her we have plans for the heart,
+	- Valindra told her we have plans for the heart.
+Vera's open to also glory.